WICG/navigation-api/README.md

 - To react to navigations that have committed (but not necessarily yet finished), use the [`currententrychange` event](#current-entry-change-monitoring) on `navigation`.
 This is the most direct counterpart to `popstate` and `hashchange`, so might be easiest to use as part of an initial migration while your app is adapting to a `navigate` event-centric paradigm.

-- To watch a particular entry to see when it's navigated to, navigated from, or becomes unreachable, use that `NavigationHistoryEntry`'s `navigateto`, `navigatefrom`, and `dispose` events.
-See the [Per-entry events](#per-entry-events) section for more details.
+- To watch a particular entry to see when it becomes unreachable, use that `NavigationHistoryEntry`'s [`dispose` event](#notifications-on-entry-disposal).

 ## Integration with the existing history API and spec